Asbestos Exposure in Paper Mill Contributor to Mesothelioma Diagnosis

-The trial against Scapa Dryer Fabrics, Inc. and AstenJohnson Inc., two former manufacturers of asbestos–containing dryer fabrics used on paper machines, centered around the issues of products liability design defect, products liability failure to warn, and negligence.
-The jury determined that both Scapa Dryer Fabrics, Inc. and AstenJohnson Inc.’s asbestos–containing dryer fabrics were defectively designed, defective for failure to include any warning of hazards, and that both defendants were negligent.
+The trial against Scapa Dryer Fabrics, Inc. and AstenJohnson Inc., two former manufacturers of asbestos-containing dryer fabrics used on paper machines, centered around the issues of product liability design defect, products liability failure to warn, and negligence.
+The jury determined that both Scapa Dryer Fabrics, Inc. and AstenJohnson Inc.’s asbestos-containing dryer fabrics were defectively designed, defective for failure to include any warning of hazards and that both defendants were negligent.

-The jury assessed $700,000 in economic damages for medical expenses, loss of household services and loss of future income, $8,000,000 in non-economic damages and $1,500,000 for Mrs. Barabin’s loss of consortium.
+The jury assessed $700,000 in economic damages for medical expenses, loss of household services, and loss of future income, $8,000,000 in non-economic damages, and $1,500,000 for Mrs. Barabin’s loss of consortium.
 Under applicable Washington law, both defendants are jointly liable for the full amount—$10,200,000—of the verdict.

 Workplace Asbestos Exposure the Cause of Mesothelioma

-In 2006, Mr. Barabin was diagnosed with mesothelioma, an asbestos caused cancer of the pleura, the organ that protects the lungs.
+In 2006, Mr. Barabin was diagnosed with mesothelioma, an asbestos-caused cancer of the pleura, the organ that protects the lungs.
 Since diagnosis, he has undergone surgery, fluid drainage, pleurodesis, three rounds of chemotherapy, and many imaging tests during his battle with this fatal disease.

 During his career at the plant from 1968 until he transferred to a newly constructed building in 1984, Mr. Barabin was exposed to dust released from the asbestos-containing dryer fabrics during normal operation, handling, replacement, disposal, and clean up.
 In addition to simply being present on a daily basis in the contaminated plant, one of Mr. Barabin’s jobs was to clean out the paper machine’s dryer fabrics on a daily basis, during maintenance and dryer fabric replacement shutdowns.
 All these activities exposed Mr. Barabin to asbestos dust from Scapa Dryer Fabrics, Inc. and AstenJohnson Inc. products as well as other point sources.